3 Rules to Write Automated Emails Your Customers Love

 See!
 It doesn’t matter if you have kids or pet koalas, you can totally relate to wanting to cut down on stressful tasks like writing sales emails.
 You’d much rather focus on things you’d much rather be doing – amiright? 🤗

-Start with what life looks like for your reader right now and help them *see* what it could look like.
+Start with what life looks like for your reader right now and help them *see* what it could look like down the track.
 And the links I gave you?
 Well they help to highlight my next point….

 3. Tell them where to go and give them something to do